Instanton Operators and the Higgs Branch at Infinite Coupling: Hilbert series of chiral rings with gaugino superfields

 \subsection{$SU(2)$ gauge theory with $N_f$ flavours}

 Let us denote the chiral matter fields appearing in the Lagrangian by $Q^i_a$, with $i=1, \ldots, 2N_f$ and $a=1,2$.
-The $F$-terms relevant to the classical Higgs branch are \bea \epsilon^{ab} \epsilon^{cd} Q^i_a Q^i_d=0~. \eea These relations are symmetric under the interchange of the indices $b$ and $c$.
+The $F$-terms relevant to the classical Higgs branch are\footnote{Here and in the main body of the paper, our relations are valid in the chiral ring.
+As operator relations, they hold up to a superderivative.} \bea \epsilon^{ab} \epsilon^{cd} Q^i_a Q^i_d=0~. \eea These relations are symmetric under the interchange of the indices $b$ and $c$.